-We must not deceive ourselves, we need to break off our love affair with sin and exact on it the judgement it deserves by the power of God the Holy Spirit.
+We must not deceive ourselves, we need to break off our love affair with sin and exact the judgement on it that it deserves by the power of God the Holy Spirit.

-Darling sins are often more subtle than the obvious sins and so by their nature are very dangerous, they eat away at our consciences and gives a foothold to the enemy which leads to a stronghold, bondage and death.
+Darling sins are often more subtle than the obvious sins and so by their nature are very dangerous.
+They eat away at our consciences and give a foothold to the enemy which leads to a stronghold, bondage and death.

 Sin’s intention is your death as Paul makes clear in Romans 7:11 “For sin, seizing an opportunity through the commandment, deceived me and through it killed me.”